jveilleux/FarmFreshWeb/view-orders.md

 **Quick Search:** Before or after applying filters, you can narrow your search down even further by searching for a key word.
 This could be a name, product, hub, producer, date, order number…

-**Actions: **You can select the checkboxes of multiple orders, to perform a function to all of them, such as delete.
+**Actions: **You can select the check-boxes of multiple orders, to perform a function to all of them, such as delete.

 **Columns:** You can select which fields you do or do not want to be displayed \(see below\)